Metacarpal Bones

 The medial condyle is slightly larger than the lateral.
 The abaxial aspects of each division are depressed for ligamentous attachment.

-Lateral small Metacarpal (fifth metacarpal) of ox is an aborted long bone and is an inch and a half long. the bone is attached to the postero-lateral aspect of the proximal extremity of the large metacarpal.
+Lateral small metacarpal (fifth metacarpal) of ox is an aborted long bone and is an inch and a half long.
+The bone is attached to the postero-lateral aspect of the proximal extremity of the large metacarpal.

 The proximal extremity is rounded and bears a small facet on the anterior face for the large metacarpal.
 The distal extremity is pointed.